Resolving duplicate nodes during parallel batch loads

 Root-Cause Analysis: Concurrency Hazards in Graph Ingestion

-Neo4j’s default transaction isolation (READ_COMMITTED) permits concurrent transactions to read uncommitted state until a write lock is acquired.
+Neo4j’s default transaction isolation (READ_COMMITTED) means a transaction sees the committed state of the database at the start of each statement.
 During parallel ingestion, multiple workers frequently execute MERGE against identical logical identifiers simultaneously.
-Without a unique constraint, MERGE defaults to a label-and-property scan, encounters a false negative due to uncommitted writes from sibling threads, and issues independent CREATE statements.
+Without a unique constraint, MERGE defaults to a label-and-property scan, encounters no matching committed node (because the sibling worker’s write hasn’t committed yet), and issues independent CREATE statements.
 Both transactions commit successfully, leaving phantom duplicates.

 The hazard compounds across two common architectural patterns: